-BTH conducts third-cycle education in order to contribute with solutions to the complex challenges in society and to meet the demands of a changeable labour market.
+BTH conducts doctoral education to contribute to solutions to society's complex challenges and meet the demands of a changing labour market.

-Specifically, the third-cycle courses and study programmes aim at developing the third-cycle student's knowledge in the subject area and her/his capacity to independently carry on research, development-, teaching- and investigatory work based on a scientific foundation in different areas of society.
-The purpose of the Degree of Doctor is, in addition, to give the third-cycle student the capacity to critically and independently plan, initiate, and lead such work.
+Specifically, the doctoral education aims to develop the doctoral student's knowledge in the subject area and ability to conduct independent research, development, teaching and investigative work based on a scientific basis in different areas of society.
+In addition, the purpose of the doctoral degree is to give the doctoral student the ability to critically and independently plan, initiate and lead such work.

-2.2 Goals for the education
+2.2 Objectives of the programme

-According to the System of Qualifications in the Higher Education Ordinance (1993:100) according to enclosure.
+According to the System of Qualifications in the Higher Education Ordinance (1993:100) as set out in the appendix.

-2.3 Realization of the education
+2.3 Implementation of the education

-The third-cycle student carries on research and writes a scientific work (licentiate thesis/doctoral dissertation).
-In support of this, the education may include lectures, seminars, literature studies, project assignments, group supervision and individual supervision.
-Courses for each third-cycle student are established individually in consultation with the supervisors and the examiner and are entered into the individual study plan.
+The doctoral student conducts research and writes and defends a scientific work (licentiate thesis/doctoral thesis).
+To support this, the programme may include lectures, seminars, literature studies, project assignments, group supervision and individual supervision.
+Courses for each individual doctoral student are determined individually in consultation with the supervisors and the examiner and are included in the individual study plan.

-The supervision of the education aims at assisting the third-cycle student regarding choice of research domain, scientific method and organization and planning of the scientific work and pertaining studies.
-The supervisors are to assist with subject competence and see to that the work holds an international quality level.
-Furthermore, the supervision aims at introducing the third-cycle student to the scientific community and its demands on, e.g., ethics, honesty and critical thinking.
+The supervision in the programme aims to assist the doctoral student in the choice of research area, scientific method, and the organisation and planning of the scientific work and associated studies.
+The supervisors shall assist with subject expertise and ensure that the work maintains an international level of quality.
+The supervision also aims to introduce the doctoral student to the scientific community and its requirements for ethics, integrity, and critical thinking.

-The third-cycle student is to participate in national and international contexts and present her/his own research.
+The doctoral student will participate in national and international contexts and present his/her own research.

-During the education period, the third-cycle student is to take part of the scientific activities which are conducted in the scientific environment at the department/faculty by attending seminars and guest lectures, and, in the normal case, give one seminar per year about her/his thesis work.
+During the study period, the doctoral student will take part in the scientific activity conducted within the research environment at the department/faculty by attending seminars and guest lectures, and normally give one seminar per year on his/her thesis work.

-The third-cycle student is to carry out a popular science-based presentation of her/his research before the Degree of Licentiate and public defence of the doctoral dissertation and write a popular science-based summary.
+The doctoral student will carry out an oral popular science presentation of his/her research before the licentiate degree and the public defence of the doctoral thesis and write a popular science summary to be included in the licentiate thesis and doctoral thesis, respectively.